Minnek-Digital-Studio/frontend-dev-recruitment-test/README.md

-# Front End Developers Recruitment Test
+# Recruitment Test for Front End Position

 - Please use real Github accounts, we want to check your contributions history.
 Since we use, create and contribute to open source.
 - Everyone work with the same set of information, to let us fairly judge your work.